 Default value: assign.
 The default value indicates that only one Kafka client is deployed.

-- On the top of the IntelliJ IDEA page, choose to run the client.Note When you run IntelliJ IDEA for the first time, it loads and installs the relevant dependency.
+- On the top of the IntelliJ IDEA page, choose to run the client.Note When you run IntelliJ IDEA for the first time, it requires some time to load and install the relevant dependency.

 Running result of the Kafka client